cosent/cosent.buildtools/README.rst

     bin/buildtool status
     bin/buildtool -f cook
-    bin/buildtool -f -v versions.txt -d scp://your.server/var/pypi release
+    bin/buildtool -f -v versions.txt -d your.server:/var/pypi release

 Contrary to jarn.mkrelease, buildtool expects clean sandboxes.
-It will abort if it encounters uncommitted work.
+It will abort if it encounters uncommitted work, unless you use the -s (--skip-checks) switch.

 bumpversion